galpt/dnscrypt-cake/README.md

 ```

 > :information_source: Note that:
-> 1. You have to run `dnscrypt-cake` with `sudo` since it needs to change the linux qdisc, so it needs enough permissions to do that.
+> 1. You have to run the binary with `sudo` since it needs to change the linux qdisc, so it needs enough permissions to do that.
-> 2. It's not recommended to change `cakeUplink` and `cakeDownlink` parameters in the `plugin_query_log.go` file, but change cake's settings directly from your terminal.
+> 2. It's not recommended to change `cakeUplink` and `cakeDownlink` parameters in the `plugin_query_log.go` file as they are intended to only handle `bandwidth` and `rtt`.
+If you need to change CAKE's parameters, change them directly from the terminal.

 * * *